EvanHerman/timeline-express/README.md

 ###### 1.0.4
 * Chinese language translation now included (zh_CN) - thanks goes to <a href="http://www.vahichen.com" target="_blank">Vahi Chen</a>
-* Removed title and content style decelerations for font-size and font-family styles
+* Removed title and content style declarations for font-size and font-family styles

 ###### 1.0.3
 * Included new function to retain formatting in the announcement excerpt in the timeline (te_wp_trim_words_retain_formatting())